OliverGrainge/TeTRA-VPR/README.md

 # TeTRA-VPR: Ternary Transformer for Efficient Visual Place Recognition

-Welcome to the official codebase that accompanies the paper **“TeTRA-VPR: A Ternary Transformer Approach for Compact Visual Place Recognition”** (ICRA 2025, pre-print arXiv:2503.02511).
+Welcome to the official codebase that accompanies the paper **“TeTRA-VPR: A Ternary Transformer Approach for Compact Visual Place Recognition”**.
 This repository provides everything you need to reproduce the two-stage training pipeline—**progressive distillation pre-training** and **supervised fine-tuning**—as well as scripts for evaluation and inference on common VPR benchmarks.

 ---